 Bosnia is one of the most culturally and religiously diverse countries in Europe.
 In the 3.3 million populated country, it is possible to see a mosque, synagogue and church on the same street.
 The ‘heart shaped land’ is also home to artisans and craftsmen who have upcycled remnants of the war into compelling artistic pieces.

-The Bosnia war, which began in 1992 and ended in 1995, left 4.2 million Bosnians internally and externally displaced, destroyed infrastructure and resulted in a collapsed economy.
+The Bosnia war, which began in 1992 and ended in 1995, left 4.2 million Bosnians internally and externally displaced, destroyed infrastructure, and resulted in a collapsed economy.
 Ever since, the country has made significant progress in reconstructing infrastructure, state-building, and social integration.

 For people across Bosnia-Herzegovina, life is incredibly challenging:

-In addition, we annually distribute clothes, blankets, heating kits, and other non-food items to help families better cope during the winter season.
+Winterization efforts include distributing clothes, blankets, heating kits, and other non-food items to help families better cope during the winter season.
 We are currently distributing hygiene kits, sleep bags, winter clothes and boots to 3,000 migrants.

 Follow your donation and see your impact over the past year in Bosnia and Herzegovina.